bbc/accessibility-news-and-you/accessibility-swarms.md

 - You don’t need to have worked on the ticket
 - All disciplines can join in.
 The **[testing steps](accessibility-and-testing-with-assistive-technology)** enable anyone, in any role, to use any of the assistive technology for the first time.
-- Ideally you want a mix of roles such as Business Analyst, Designer and Developer
+- Ideally you want a mix of roles such as Business Analyst, Designer and Developer etc.
 - If you don't have a large team, why not invite people from another team to take part.
 And you can return the favour for them sometime.

 ### If it’s a small change